lopezsoft/ubl21dian/README.md

 * 2.0: Contains valid proofs for the sending of debit notes and document name standard.
 * 3.1.5: Events for the sending of invoices, credit notes and debit notes.
 * 3.1.7: Events for the sending of invoices, credit notes and debit notes.
+* 3.1.8: Events for the sending of invoices, credit notes and debit notes.

 # Resources
 * [Documentation](https://lopezsoft.github.io/docs-matias-api.github.io)